8 Ways to STOP WASTING FOOD

 2. Pay attention to expiration dates.

-I don’t do this if I know I’m going to be consuming the food that day, but for items that might take us a while to eat (yogurt, cheese, lunch meat, etc), I make sure I’m giving us enough time to eat it before it expires.
-I’ve also sometimes discovered that certain products were already expired when I got home from the store, even though they were still on the shelves.
-It always pays to check!
+I don’t do this if I’m going to be consuming the food that day, but for items that might take us a while to eat (yogurt, cheese, lunch meat, etc), I make sure I’m giving us enough time to eat it before it expires.

 A freezer is your best friend when it comes to reducing food waste.
 If something is getting close to its expiration date and it’s freezable (especially meats, fruits and certain vegetables), put them into a freezer bag and toss them into the freezer.